meltwater2000/noobsconfig/customise/README.md

 This script file determines the base filename of the tarball to be used, based on the name of OS flavour and partition names installed.
 (It assumes the first partition is mapped to /boot).
 With no arguments provided, it returns the name for the highest partition number, so `Raspbian_root` for Raspbian.
-If you want the name of the tarball taht should be used for the first partition, you can use `nc-get-label 1`, or `nc-get-label 2` for the second.
+If you want the name of the tarball that should be used for the first partition, you can use `nc-get-label 1`, or `nc-get-label 2` for the second.
 See `nc-set-wifi` for how to use this from within another script.

 ###nc-capture-wifi###